Table of Contents

 Definition of Retinoblastoma

 Retinoblastoma has the highest prevalence among intraocular tumors in children.
-It is a malignant tumor of the retina emanating from embryonic cells.
+It is a malignant retinal tumor emanating from embryonic cells.
 The disease may affect one or both eyes and can appear sporadically or cumulatively in families.
-Healing rate is almost at 100 % if the tumor is solely intraocular.
+The healing rate is almost 100% if the tumor is solely intraocular.

 Epidemiology of Retinoblastoma

-Retinoblastoma presents an incidence of 0,4 in 100.000.
-The main age of its manifestation is the first year of one’s life.
-80 % of diseased children are younger than 4 years.
-Girls and boys are both affected equally.
+The incidence of retinoblastoma is 0.4 cases in 100,000.
+The primary age of its manifestation is the first year of one’s life.
+80% of diseased children are younger than 4 years.
+Girls and boys are equally affected.